Deep-Adhikary/Deep-Adhikary-NHSBSA/README.md

 - **Data-Driven Testing**: Utilizes `Scenario Outline` to perform data-driven testing, allowing the execution of the same test scenario with different sets of test data.
 - **Design Patterns**: Implements `Action` and `Object Repository` design patterns for enhanced reusability and maintainability.
 The `Singleton` design pattern is used to pass properties across the framework, while the `Builder` design pattern is used for effective handling of job preferences.
-- **Dependency Injection**: Uses Dependency Injection with `PicoContainer` to pass driver instances between scenarios, ensuring better management of driver lifecycles.
+- **Dependency Injection**: Uses Dependency Injection with `PicoContainer` to pass driver instances between scenarios, ensuring better management of driver life cycles.
 - **OOP Principles**: Leverages Object-Oriented Programming concepts like `Inheritance` and `Polymorphism` to write effective and clean code.
 - **Synchronization**: Utilizes the `Explicit Wait` object synchronization strategy to reduce test flakiness.
 - **Browser Support**: Supports test execution in both `Chrome` and `Firefox` browsers, in both headed and headless modes.
 - **Remote Execution**: Capable of executing scripts on remote Selenium drivers.
 - **Parallel Execution**: Supports parallel execution to speed up the testing process.
 - **Screenshot Capabilities**: Built-in capabilities to capture screenshots in both sequential and parallel modes of execution.
 Screenshots are stored in the `target` folder.

 ### Folder Structure